JuliaLabs/Cassette.jl/docs/src/contextualdispatch.md

 0.5
 ```

-We won't go into too much detail on `posthook`, since it's quite similar to `prehook`.
-The
+Also of note is `prehook`'s long-lost cousin [`posthook`](@ref), with which `prehook` shares
+many similarities.
+In fact, these functions are so similar that we won't be spending too much
-key difference is that `posthook` runs after the overdubbed invocation is executed, such that
+time on `posthook` individually.
+The key difference between `prehook` and `posthook` is that
+`posthook` runs *after* the overdubbed invocation is executed, such that it has access to the
-it has access to the output of the overdubbed invocation.
-For example, here we use `posthook`
+output of the overdubbed invocation.

-and `prehook` together to accumulate a trace that preserves nesting information:
+For example, here we use `posthook` and `prehook` together to accumulate a trace that
+preserves nesting information:

 ```julia
 using Cassette